icinganalysis/icinganalysis.github.io/content/Conclusions of the Cylinder Thread.md

 ### Comparison of impingement calculation methods

 We can use the detailed drop distribution data from NASA-CR-4257 to calculate water catch rate curves on the cylinder.
+Note that the midpoint of the drop bin size boundaries is used for the representative drop size of the bin.

 The NACA-TN-2904 method tends to give higher values for both the maximum Beta value and the total water catch Em value, compared to the test and to the other analysis methods.